-If you decide to continue riding, first turn the ignition switch to the \bigcirc (Off) position, and evaluate the condition of your motorcycle.
+If you decide to continue riding, first turn the ignition switch to the OFF position, and evaluate the condition of your vehicle.
 Inspect for fluid leaks, check the tightness of critical nuts and bolts, and check the handlebar, control levers, brakes, and wheels.
 Ride slowly and cautiously.

-Your motorcycle may have suffered damage that is not immediately apparent.
-Have your motorcycle thoroughly checked at a qualified service facility as soon as possible.
+Your vehicle may have suffered damage that is not immediately apparent.
+Have your vehicle thoroughly checked at a qualified service facility as soon as possible.